-Oxford University Press would like to thank all participants for the fantastic entries we received.
-We were extremely impressed with the high standard of entries this year, when we asked students to create a short film that each exploring the theme of ‘top tips for studying law’.
+Oxford University Press would like to thank all participants for the fantastic entries this year.
+We were very impressed with the standard of entries received, when we asked students to create a short film exploring the theme ‘legal ethics: thinking, acting, being’.

-The winning films below were those judged to be the most creative, instructive and original entries, which encouraged law students to positively connect with studying law.
+The winning films below were those judged to be the most creative, instructive and original entries, which help educate law students and encourage them to positively connect with law.

-Congratulations also go to our highly commended entries:
+Congratulations also go to our highly commended entry:

 Now showing: Connecting with Law Film Library

-We are pleased to introduce the Connecting with Law Film Library – the home to all of the winning and commended entries from the history of the competition.
+The Connecting with Law Film Library is home to all of the winning and commended entries from the history of the competition.